 It’s a word that gets thrown around a lot.
-The universe is awesome.Emma Watson is awesome.
-A porcupine eating some corn on the cob that Santa left for him is awesome.
+Emma Watson is awesome.
+A feminist “smart vibrator” is awesome.
+The universe is awesome.

 That’s it.
 They don’t demand a portion of any future revenue or a 20-page quarterly reports on project process.
-And there’s no expectation of repayment—just that the $1,000 will be used by the winner to go forth and pursue her awesome idea.
+And there’s no expectation of repayment—just that the $1,000 will be used by the winner to go forth and pursue their awesome idea.

 So what kind of “awesome ideas” are they looking for?
 “We want ideas that are knock-your-socks-off, awesome ideas.
 The kind of idea that you dream about and can’t wait to get up in the morning and start doing,” says Bonnie Shaw, Awesome Foundation’s DC Chapter’s Dean of Awesome (yes, that’s her official title.)